yield-sync/specifications/v1-vaults/V1Vault.md

 2. Must utilize the [YieldSyncV1VaultRegistry](./V1VaultRegistry.md).
 	1. Store address into a variable
+	2. Utilize the access control system of the registry

 3. Must utilize an implmentation of [TransferRequestProtocol](./TransferRequestProtocol.md).
 	1. Store address into a variable